How to Secure Home Windows

 If you don’t have an installed alarm system, these are an affordable alarm deterrent to prevent burglars from entering a window.
 When a window is jarred or broken, the vibration of the action will sound an audible alarm.

 It’s the only product in this article that will sound when the window is broken.
 I had these installed in my last home.
-They are battery run, so I only enabled them when I left town and I got good battery life from them.
+They are battery-operated, so I only enabled them when I left town and I got good battery life from them.
 The ones I bought on Amazon are here.

 Place Outdoor Motion-Activated Lighting Around Windows